s3886334/s3886334-s3978162-assignment-1/README.md

 ## Expected Output

-Static Code Analysis / Lint: The linter will check the code for any stylistic or programming errors.
+Static Code Analysis / Lint: The linter will check the code for any programming and stylisticerrors.

-Unit Testing: All unit tests will be executed, and the results will be displayed.
+Unit Testing: All unit tests will be executed and the results will be displayed.

-Code Coverage: A report will be generated showing the percentage of code covered by tests.
+Code Coverage: A report will be generated to show the percentage of code covered by tests.

-Artifact Generation: A deployable artifact will be created if all tests pass.
+Artifact Generation: If all tests pass, a deployable artifact will be created.